altaga/Receptionist-Drone-with-CV/README.md

 ## Spresense Software:

-In order to program the Spresense development board, it is essential to follow the official SONY guide, before following this manual it is absolutely necessary to follow it:
+In order to program the Spresense development board, it is essential to follow the official SONY guide:

 Official guide: https://developer.sony.com/develop/spresense/developer-tools/get-started-using-arduino-ide/set-up-the-arduino-ide

-Since we connect the board to the Arduino IDE, we will have to carry out a previous procedure to be able to flash the code in the "Arduino Code" folder.
+Since we are using the Arduino IDE, we will have to carry out a procedure to be able to flash the code in the "Arduino Code" folder.

 - Format the SD card (Highly Recommended).
 - Paste the file in the "Audio" folder in the SD.
 - Plug the SD card in the Board.
 - Open the following example code of the Arduino IDE.
 <img src="https://i.ibb.co/Dp56GW1/Spresense-2.png" width="800">
-- Flash the code on the board and opens the serial monitor.
+- Flash the code on the board and open the serial monitor.
 <img src="https://i.ibb.co/qB2hGhY/Capture.png" width="800">
 - Select option 1 to mount the decoder to the SD.
 <img src="https://i.ibb.co/cQMv76Z/Capture1.png" width="800">
 - Once this is done, you can flash the code in the "Arduino Code" folder on the board.

-We attach some videos of the operation of the system, which has the following functions.
+We attached some videos of the operation of the system, which has the following functions.

 - The MB1040 sensor will be used to detect when there is a customer near the device.
 - The potentiometer will help us to modify the volume of the system easily.